 Filing for GST in Singapore

 Once you hold GST registration from IRAS, it becomes your responsibility to ensure accurate and timely filing of GST returns.
-Using the MyTax portal, all GST returns must be filed within a month following each accounting period.
+Using the MyTax portal, all GST returns must be filed within a month following each GST reporting period.
 Even if your business had no GST transactions, a ‘NIL’ GST return is still required.
 For those voluntarily filing GST, GIRO payment plans are utilized for GST payments, deducted on the 15th day of the month after the payment due date.
 For instance, if GST returns are due by December 31, 2022, the payment should be made by February 15, 2023.

 Responsibilities of a GST registered company in Singapore